-The MC12429 features a fully integrated on-board crystal oscillator to minimize system implementation costs.
+The MC12430 features a fully integrated on-board crystal oscillator to minimize system implementation costs.
 The oscillator is a series resonant, multivibrator type design as opposed to the more common parallel resonant oscillator design.
 The series resonant design provides better stability and eliminates the need for large on chip capacitors.
 The oscillator is totally self contained so that the only external component required is the crystal.
-As the oscillator is somewhat sensitive to loading on its inputs the user is advised to mount the crystal as close to the MC12429 as possible to avoid any board level parasitics.
+As the oscillator is somewhat sensitive to loading on its inputs the user is advised to mount the crystal as close to the MC12430 as possible to avoid any board level parasitics.
 To facilitate co-location surface mount crystals are recommended, but not required.
-Because the series resonant design is affected by capacitive loading on the xtal terminals loading variation introduced by crystals from different vendors could be a potential issue.
-For crystals with a higher shunt capacitance it may be required to place a resistance across the terminals to suppress the third harmonic.
-Although typically not required it is a good idea to layout the PCB with the provision of adding this external resistor.
-The resistor value will typically be between 500 and 1K Ω .

 The oscillator circuit is a series resonant circuit and thus for optimum performance a series resonant crystal should be used.
-Unfortunately most crystals are characterized in a parallel resonant mode.
-Fortunately there is no physical difference between a series resonant and a parallel resonant crystal.
+Unfortunately, most crystals are characterized in a parallel resonant mode.
+Fortunately, there is no physical difference between a series resonant and a parallel resonant crystal.
 The difference is purely in the way the devices are characterized.
-As a result a parallel resonant crystal can be used with the MC12429 with only a minor error in the desired frequency.
+As a result, a parallel resonant crystal can be used with the MC12430 with only a minor error in the desired frequency.
 A parallel resonant mode crystal used in a series resonant circuit will exhibit a frequency of oscillation a few hundred ppm lower than specified, a few hundred ppm translates to kHz inaccuracies.
-In a general computer application this level of inaccuracy is immaterial.
-Table 1 below specifies the performance requirements of the crystals to be used with the MC12429.
+In a general computer application, this level of inaccuracy is immaterial.
+Table 1 below specifies the performance requirements of the crystals to be used with the MC12430.